saidulhaque21/docker_php74_mysql_phpmyadmin/README.md

 **phpMyAdmin:** A web-based graphical interface for managing MySQL databases.
 It simplifies tasks related to database administration, allowing users to interact with MySQL databases visually.

-By encapsulating these components within Docker containers, this setup ensures portability, consistency, and ease of deployment.
-Developers can define and manage the entire environment via a docker-compose.yml file, simplifying setup across different machines and environments.

-This Dockerized application offers an efficient workflow for web development, facilitating the creation, testing, and deployment of PHP-based web applications while also providing a user-friendly interface, via phpMyAdmin, for database management and manipulation.

 # Step 1: Pull
 First of all, pull this repository